PDD Holdings

 Moat Score

-Domestic Chinese discount-commerce leader (Pinduoduo) plus global cross-border discount platform (Temu) — supplier-base scale + group-buying mechanics + ultra-low-price positioning create real network effects, but tariff and US regulatory risk are acute.
+Domestic Chinese discount-commerce leader (Pinduoduo) plus global cross-border discount platform (Temu) — supplier-base scale + group-buying mechanics + ultra-low-price positioning remain real, but US de minimis closure and Temu's forced shift from fully-managed to semi-managed have already impaired international unit economics, and Taobao/JD/Douyin are contesting the China value tier more aggressively.

 Growth Score